betheden/hebrew-grammar/content/adjective_cardinal_number.rst

 Biblical Hebrew does not contain numerals ("1", "2", "3", etc.) but rather uses words to express numbers ("one", "two", "three", etc.).
-There are two different kinds of numbers: cardinal numbers and :ref:`adjective_ordinal_number`.
+There are two different kinds of numbers: cardinal numbers and :ref:`ordinal numbers<adjective_ordinal_number>`.
 Cardinal numbers are used either to express the name of a number itself or to express the quantity of a thing ("one", "two", "three", etc.).